thequietlife/phishing-analysis/steam gift card.md

 src="https://github.com/thequietlife/phishing-analysis/blob/d743f71b35bafb473f32320ade30afa81165a7b3/images/free%20gift_DomainTools.png"
 alt="Whois record from DomainTools" width="300"/>

-The Whois record gives us the date the site was created, who it is registered with and the website host.
+The Whois record gives us the date the site was created, the company it is registered with and the website host.

 Here we find a screenshot of the freegiftcodegenerator[.]com website.
 The website looks pretty basic and the logos do not look real.